The unseen burden of partners of chronically ill: the unspoken and forgotten caregivers…

 And yes – it can be done without much effort from your side.

-There little things that matter.
+There are little things that matter.
 So, before we move on to more detailed information, here are, in a nutshell, 17 unspoken truths:

 - Our mental well-being.